narr/angularjs-tutorial-app-module-main/README.md

 # angularjs-tutorial-app-module-main

-## Main module of PhoneCat Tutorial App
+## main module of PhoneCat Tutorial App

 ### This has dependencies of